gartenb/covid-linear-regression/README.md

 	* To run the program, in terminal 'cd' into the correct forlder, then use execute the command:<br>
 		$ python covid-linear-regression.py<br>

-Note: All Data Courtesy of [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19)
+Note: All data courtesy of [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19)